-The Company is subject to tax in various jurisdictions and, as a matter of ordinary course, the Company may be subject to income tax examinations by the federal, state and foreign taxing authorities for the tax years 2020 to 2024.
-The Company is not currently under income tax examination by any taxing authority, and the income tax examination by the state of Illinois was closed without any assessment.
+The Company is subject to tax in various jurisdictions and, as a matter of ordinary course, the Company may be subject to income tax examinations by the federal, state and foreign taxing authorities for the tax years 2019 to 2023.
+The Company is currently under income tax examination by the state of Illinois, and the examination by the state of New York was closed without any assessment.